OctopusDeploy/docs/docs/api-and-integration/octopus.client.md

 ### Asynchronous API (Octopus.Client 4.0+)

-The easiest way to use the client is via theÂ `OctopusAsyncClient`:
+The easiest way to use the client is via the `OctopusAsyncClient`:

 ```c#
 var server = "http://myoctopusserver/";